chris-pikul/coloroo/README.md

 I wanted a modern feeling API that uses TypeScript as a first-class citizen for Color containers and manipulation.
 Other libraries I've seen seem to have slightly complicated APIs, or the TypeScript definitions are an after-thought, or the code bases for them in general are generally hard to read.

-Additionally to this, I wanted to explore as many color-spaces and encoding formats as I could for this project while remaining flexible to add more as needed.
+Additional to this, I wanted to explore as many color-spaces and encoding formats as I could for this project while remaining flexible to add more as needed.

 ## Installation